 milestones to gauge your success.

 Before starting out, list your reasons for wanting to go into business.
 Some of the most common reasons for starting a business are: You want to be your own boss.
 You want financial independence.
 You want creative freedom.
-You want to fully use your skills and knowledge.
+You want to fully use your skills and knowledge for a direct event .

 Next you need to determine what business is "right for you."
 Ask yourself these questions: